- Get Involved

 All this information is on our route page.

 You can part at the event ground and leave your car overnight on Friday and Saturday at your own risk.
 Usual common sense rules apply.
 Please don’t leave valuables in the car and please comply with all requests by our volunteers.

 Friday and Saturday evening buffet meals.
 Bacon rolls for Saturday breakfast and afternoon tea and cake.
 Please note you need to provide your own packed lunch and emergency snacks for the hill itself.

-Packed lunches are £8 (cash only on collection at the catering area of the main marquee from 7am Saturday 13th May)
+Packed Lunches for participants, to be collected at the catering area of the main marquee from 8am Saturday 19th May 2018